Derrick Ansley

-Derrick Ansley (born December 11, 1981) is an American football coach and former player who is the passing game coordinator for the Green Bay Packers of the National Football League (NFL).
-He was previously the defensive coordinator at Tennessee and the Los Angeles Chargers.
+Derrick Ansley (born December 11, 1981) is an American football coach and former player who is the passing game coordinator and defensive backs coach for the Dallas Cowboys of the National Football League (NFL).
+He previously served as the passing game coordinator for the Green Bay Packers.
+Before that he was the defensive coordinator at Tennessee and the Los Angeles Chargers.
 He played safety at Troy from 2001 to 2004 before starting his coaching career at Huntingdon, a Division-III school in 2005.

 Playing career

 Ansley played high school football at Tallassee High School, where he was an All-State honorable mention in 1998 and an All-State recipient in 1999.
 He played college football at Troy, where he started 40 consecutive games and had 19 interceptions in his career.
 He is tied for second-most interceptions in Troy history.
 Ansley is a member of Phi Beta Sigma fraternity.